jekyll-one-org/j1-template/README.md

 ```

 To reset the Development System *completely*, delete the folder `node_modules`
-manually and start from scratch by running the `setup` task again:
+manually and start from the scratch by running the `setup` task again:

 ``` sh
 yarn setup